SvOlli/sorbus/doc/cpu_detect.md

 How was it fixed?
-The writes happen in a very early stage, even before the reset vector is being read to determine where in memory to start executing.
+The writes happen in a very early stage, even before the reset vector is being read to determine where in memory to start executing code.
 So writes are now discared, if they were done before reading the reset vector.
 Or one can say: before the reset vector is read the memory is read-only.
-Problem solved.
+Problem solved with an elegant solution.